 — Atticus, Anonymous Instagram poet

 Did you try any creative organizing tactics?
 How’d that work out?
-Share your experience in the comments section.
+Share your experience in the comments section or shoot me a mail at [email protected]

 We’re deeply grateful to the teams at ANOTHERACRONYM, Blueprints for Change, Mobilize, MobLab, Higher Ground Labs, and M+R for creating content that inspires folks to think strategically about bringing power to the people.